nomilous/notice/spec/notice/capsule/README.md

                 if change.capsule._type.match /ticket|escalation|resolution/

                     #
+                    # perform save to database of choice
+                    # ----------------------------------
+                    #
+                    # * it probably makes more sense to place this functionality
-                    # post the capsule to elasticsearch
+                    #   in the capsule definition's before hook, along with the
+                    #   initial database create() call.
                     #

                     #
                     # IMPORTANT: There is no `next()` for the change watcher